 No “Netflix and chill” session is complete without a huge bowl of popcorn!
-Popcorn is preferred over many snacks for its low calorific value.
-As it is made with a whole grain, it is believed to be loaded with important nutrients that offer a variety of health benefits.
+Popcorn snacks are preferred over many low calorie snacks.
+As it is made with whole grain, it is believed to be loaded with important nutrients that offer a variety of health benefits.
 It is claimed to reduce the risk of diabetes, heart disease, and hypertension.

-In this article, we will see what experts have to say about these purported benefits of popcorn, its nutritional profile, and possible side effects.
+In this article, we will see what experts have to say about these purported benefits of popcorn, its side effects, and popcorn nutritional profile as well.

 What Is Popcorn?